georgehara/Arca/README.md

 ## MIDDLEWARE

-Middleware support is provided with the `ChainMiddlewarePerScopeAttribute` and `ChainMiddlewarePerInjectionAttribute` attributes.
-The attributes register the middleware, in the dependency injection container, for instantiation per scope / injection.
+Middleware support is provided by the `ChainMiddlewarePerContainerAttribute`, `ChainMiddlewarePerScopeAttribute` and `ChainMiddlewarePerInjectionAttribute` attributes.
+The attributes register the middleware, in the dependency injection container, for instantiation per container, scope or injection.

 The middleware class must implement the `IMiddleware` interface, and must have applied on it one of the attributes above.
 Then, when it's time to call it in the request pipeline, ASP.NET will instantiate it through the dependency injection container.

 Before you call the `Configure` method on the manager, call the `AddMiddlewareRegistry` extension method, on the manager. `Configure` must be called before calling the "IApplicationBuilder.UseEndpoints" extension method!

-Note: Don't count on the middleware being called in a specific order in the request pipeline, because the ARCA manager doesn't know how to order the middleware registration.
+Note: If the order of the middleware in the pipeline matters, use the `Prioritize` manager option.

 ## PACKAGE DESCRIPTIONS